Logesh051/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Program to implement the linear regression using gradient descent.
 Developed by: Logesh.N.A
 RegisterNumber:  212223240078
-/*
-Program to implement the linear regression using gradient descent.
-Developed by: POZHILAN V D
-RegisterNumber:  212223240118
-*/
 import numpy as np
 import pandas as pd
 from sklearn.preprocessing import StandardScaler